JJHu1993/reading-group/README.md

 # reading-group
-papers and code of deformable object manipulation
+papers and code for deformable object manipulation

 ## One or two papers a week.
 Order: